Mexican Train Travel with Kids: Tequila Express and Chepe Pacifico

 Day 2: El Fuerte to Bahuichivo (or Posada Barrancas)

 Train leaves around 8:00 am.
 The first 4 hours climb gradually through agricultural land.
-The next 3 hours are the most spectacular train ride in Mexico - tunnels, bridges, vertigo-inducing views into 6,000-foot canyons.
+The next 3 hours are the most spectacular train ride in Mexico.
+Tunnels, bridges, vertigo-inducing views into 6,000-foot canyons.
 Disembark at Bahuichivo and overnight in Cerocahui, or continue to Posada Barrancas for the canyon-rim hotels.

 Day 3: Copper Canyon Day